FrancisVarga/Basement/README.md

 If either the `Document` or the `array()` are somehow invalid or not well-formatted, a `InvalidArgumentException`is raised with a proper error message.

-Retreiving Documents
+Retrieving Documents
 --------------------
-Documents can either be retreived by key or through a view.
+Documents can either be retrieved by key or through a view.
 Handling is nearly the same from a client perspective, so working with views is discussed later on.
 This part focuses on the `find()` method and all its variants.

 The `findByKey()` and `findByView()`methods are the easiest way to read a document (or a collection of documents) out of your Couchbase cluster.
 The default behavior will convert them from JSON to instances of `Basement\model\Document`, but you can also use serialization or raw data if you prefer to.